amatya-aditya/amatya-aditya/_projects/thefirefighter.md

+---
+layout: post-slider-toc
+title: The FireFighter
+image: /images/projects/firefighter/firefighter-1.jpg
+description: The FireFighter was an autonomous prototype robot that could sense fire/flames and navigate to the site of fire and automatically extinguish the flame by pumping water from the on-board water tank.
+This project won the title of the design competition in MechTRIX 2016.
+date:  2020-04-12
+image_sliders:
+  - firefighter
+categories:
+  - design
+tags:
+ - robotics
+---

+## The FireFighter

 The FireFighter was an autonomous prototype robot that could sense fire/flames and navigate to the site of fire and automatically extinguish the flame by pumping water from the on-board water tank.
 This project won the title of the design competition in MechTRIX 2016.

+{% include slider.html selector="firefighter" %}